DSC-FPTU-HCMC/HandsOnLab-AutomateAngularApplicationDeploymentWithJenkins/README.md

 - The page `Global credentials` will open, then click `Add Credentials`

 ## Configure Webhook with Github
+[Webhooks](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/about-webhooks) allow you to build or set up integrations, such as GitHub Apps or OAuth Apps, which subscribe to certain events on GitHub.com.
+When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
+Webhooks can be used to update an external issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.

 [How to Integrate Your GitHub Repository to Your Jenkins Project](https://www.blazemeter.com/blog/how-to-integrate-your-github-repository-to-your-jenkins-project)

+Update your pipeline check the box `GitHub hook trigger for GITScm polling` on the `Build` section.

 ## Edit the code and push to your remote
 `__do_it_yourself__`

-Then open the Jenkins build status, you will see the build triggered automatically
+Then open the Jenkins build status, you will see the build triggered **automatically**

 ## References
 - [Jenkins in Docker](https://www.jenkins.io/doc/book/installing/docker/)